1.1.2 a member of the Colwall Allotment Association (CAA). CAA membership period runs from 01 February to 31 January each year.

 4.4 A waiting list will be administered by the CAA for those existing tenants wishing to move to an alternative plot.

-5.1 Those members wishing to share a plot will be viewed as joint tenants.
+5.1 Those wishing to share a plot will be viewed as joint tenants.

 7.2 Complaints should be made in writing to the chairperson of the CAA committee.

 8.1 A tenant will be given written notice to quit if:

-8.4 Immediate notice to quit will be given in the event of gross misconduct.
+8.2 Notice will normally be not less than 28 days.
+However immediate notice to quit will be given in the event of gross misconduct.

 9.1 Tenancy will be limited to the equivalent of one full plot per household.

 9.2 Tenants may not sub-let plots.

 9.3 In the event of the death of a tenant the tenancy will be deemed to have ended after 2 calendar months have elapsed.